Classify Safety Issues with Classifications

 - Establish trends in safety issues;

 - Search for data given multiple parameters; and

 - Most importantly, do all of this very easily.

 Classifications are fundamental to having the most reliable data possible.
-It is very difficult to have high quality data analysis and data mining without them.
+It is very difficult to have high-quality data analysis and data mining without them.

 1 - Classify Issues with Different Types of Classifications

-Organizing your safety data with only one classification provides some minor benefit for acquiring data.
+Organizing your safety data with only one classification provides some minor benefits for acquiring data.
 However, data that can be organized in multiple different ways provides a powerful ability to understand data very specifically.

 Using classifications, you grant yourself the ability to organize data in different ways by assigning multiple types of classifications.
 For example, we highly suggest that for each issue, you categorize issues based on, at the very least: